-Tips and Advice For a Healthy Vegan Pregnancy
+Tips For a Healthy Vegan Pregnancy

 A balanced, well-planned vegan diet is adequate and provides all the dietary requirements for pregnant women and their fetuses.
 In order to get the best out of your vegan diet, be sure to follow a few simple rules:

 - Eat a balanced diet based on legumes, grains (especially whole grains), soy and soy products, vegetables, fruits, nuts and seeds (including nut and seed butters and spreads).

 - Include protein-rich food in your diet – such as legumes, tofu, TVP and seitan.

 - Have healthy snacks – snack on fruit and nuts instead of packaged salty snacks and sweets.